For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Aside from being an easy (and healthy) way to grill meat, a George Foreman grill can double up as a sandwich press too.
 This means you can spice up boring lunches with more adventurous combinations, such as paninis or ciabattas.

-Just remember that a grill/sandwich press isn't something that's worth scrimping on.
+Just remember that a grill/sandwich press isn't something worth scrimping on.
 Cheaper models carry a greater fire risk, and you'd have to deal with a faint plastic-y taste tainting everything you cook in it.

 Get this grill »